 Wheezing, coughing and breathing difficulties can all be signs of asthma – but asthma symptoms can also be vague.
 For example, if your child’s asthma is playing up, you might notice only a difference in his general wellbeing.

 An asthma wheeze can vary from mild to severe.
 Some people describe it as sounding like a whistle.
-You can often easily hear an asthma wheeze, and are more likely to hear it when your child’s breathing out.
-It’s often worse in the early morning or at night.

 Sometimes your child might seem to be breathing normally and quietly, but your doctor will hear signs of airway narrowing by listening to your child’s chest with a stethoscope.

+Sometimes your child might have a restless sleep or wake during the night because of the cough.
 Sometimes coughing, especially at night, is the only sign that your child has asthma.

-When to see your doctor
+When to see your doctor about asthma symptoms

 Your child should see your doctor if: